laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 GET       | `/chirps`              | index        | chirps.index
 POST      | `/chirps`              | store        | chirps.store

+> **Note**
+> You may view all of the routes for your application by running the `./vendor/bin/sail artisan route:list` command.

-Let's test this out by returning a test message from the `index` method of our `ChirpController`:
+Let's test our route and controller by returning a test message from the `index` method of our `ChirpController`:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php